pippinbarr/cart253-2020/modules/04/elses.md

   background(backgroundShade);

   circle.x = circle.x + circle.speed;

-  // If the circle is on the left side... if (circle.x < width/2) {
+  // If the mouse is on the left side... if (mouseX < width/2) {
     // Set the fill to red
     fill(255,0,0);
   }
-  // Otherwise (if it's NOT on the left side) else {
+  // Otherwise (if it's NOT on the left side, which means it's on the RIGHT!) else {
     // Set the fill to blue
     fill(0,0,255);